DevAndrewGx/my-first-repository/README.md

-# my-first-repository
+# Mi primer README
-My first repostitoy in GitHub is Awesome :)
+My first repostitoy in GitHub is Awesome WHEN YOU study in FREECODECAMP